crossbario/autobahn-js/doc/gettingstarted.rst

 What now?
 ---------

-* Take a look at the :doc:`programming`, which gives an overview of how to connect your application components, and do basic RPC and PubSub.
+* Take a look at [Programming](programming.md), which gives an overview of how to connect your application components, and do basic RPC and PubSub.

 * If you want to see some **live Web apps** using **Autobahn|JS**?
 Take a look at the `Crossbar.io demos <http://crossbar.io/>`_.